DefGuard/docs/deployment-strategies/health-check.md

 Response:

-* `alive` with status code 200 – Proxy is working and is connected to Core
+* `alive` with status code 200 – Edge is working and is connected to Core
-* `Not connected to Defguard Core` with status code 503 – Proxy is working, but is not connected to Core
+* `Not connected to Defguard Core` with status code 503 – Edge is working, but is not connected to Core

 ## Core